xmtp/xmtp-dot-org/docs/get-featured.md

 # Get featured

-To be featured on the Built with XMTP page and receive amplification from XMTP's social channels, follow the checklist to provide a best-in-class messaging experience with your clients.
+To be featured on the Built with XMTP page and receive amplification from XMTP's social channels, follow the checklist to provide a best-in-class messaging experience with your client.

 ## **A. Quality Checklist**